 The data from the .csv file is just linked to your vector file.
 To make this link permanent, so that the data is actually recorded to the vector file you need to save the forest_stands layer as a new vector file.
-Close the attribute table and right click the forest_stands layer to save it as forest_stands_1994.shp.
+To do this: